Chandra Wilson: Career

 In 2014, Wilson made a guest starring appearance on the ABC Daytime soap opera General Hospital as patient Tina Estrada.
 In 2018, she appeared on General Hospital as Dr. Linda Massey.
-In April 2019, it was announced Wilson will make a third guest star appearance on General Hospital, but this time as Sydney Val Jean in May 2019.
+In April 2019, it was announced Wilson would make a third guest star appearance on General Hospital, but this time as Sydney Val Jean in May 2019.

 Personal life

-In Parade May 2007 edition, Wilson described herself as "I'm in a relationship but I'm not married".
+In Parade May 2007 edition, Wilson described herself as "I'm in a relationship, but I'm not married."
 She has been with her partner for 31 years as of 2019.
-Wilson and her partner have 3 children; their daughter Sarina was born in 1992, daughter Joylin was born in 1998, and son Michael was born on October 31, 2005.
+Wilson and her partner have 3 children; their daughter Serena was born in 1992, daughter Joylin was born in 1998, and son Michael was born on October 31, 2005.

 Activism

-Wilson is an activist for the cause of cyclic vomiting syndrome and serves as the spokesperson for the Cyclic Vomiting Syndrome Association, as well as, the celebrity ambassador for CureMito! after her teenage daughter, Sarina, developed the disease in 2010.
+Wilson is an activist for the cause of cyclic vomiting syndrome and serves as the spokesperson for the Cyclic Vomiting Syndrome Association, as well as, the celebrity ambassador for CureMito! after her teenage daughter, Serena, developed the disease in 2010.
 For the ninth season of Grey's Anatomy Wilson met with the producers and pitched the idea of featuring cyclic vomiting syndrome in an upcoming episode.
-The episode, "Second Opinion", aired on November 15, 2012 and was directed by Wilson.
+The episode, "Second Opinion", aired on November 15, 2012, and was directed by Wilson.

 She also is an advocate for people with mental and/or substance use disorders.
 In 2015, she hosted the 10th Annual Voice Awards event for the Substance Abuse and Mental Health Services Administration.